 Dante grins devilishly, “I think a novella surrounding Visque would be awesome, who wants to star in the first installment?”

 Rolling my eyes, I inform.
-“You mean an erotic novella, surrounding vampyre’s.”
+“You mean a purely erotic novella, surrounding vampyre’s?”

 Dante growls, “You haven’t been listening to a word.
 Obviously, it won’t be just about sex, there needs to be attachment, and interaction with the reader’s,”

 I shake my head, “No, it’s been done.”